Military

 "The Regulars"

-On order, 2nd Battalion, 6th Infantry Regiment rapidly deploys within the EUCOM, CENTCOM, or other directed areas of vital interest to conduct combat or stability operations.
+The mission of the 2nd Battalion, 6th Infantry Regiment had been to, on order, rapidly deploy within the EUCOM, CENTCOM, or other directed areas of vital interest to conduct combat or stability operations.

-The Battalion Motto is "Remember the Regiment" -- the last words spoken by the commander, COL Thompson, Christmas Day, 1837 at Okee-Cho-Bee Swamp during the Seminole War.
-The commander was fatally wounded.
-Having fallen below the swamp waters, a private from the regiment pulled his fallen commander's head above the water so he could utter his last words; his final order to the men of the 6th Regiment: "Keep steady men, Charge the Hummock, and Remember the Regiment!"
+The Battalion Motto was "Remember the Regiment," the last words spoken by the then commander, Colonel Thompson, on Christmas Day, 1837 at Okee-Cho-Bee Swamp during the Seminole War.
+The colonel was fatally wounded.
+Having fallen below the swamp waters, a private from the Regiment pulled his fallen commander's head above the water so he could utter his last words.
+His final order to the men of the 6th Regiment: "Keep steady men, Charge the Hummock, and Remember the Regiment!"

 The 2nd Battalion, 6th Infantry Regiment Gators from Baumholder deployed to Grafenwoehr in July 2000 to accomplish what has not been done in USAREUR for some time: a combined arms, battalion sized live fire.
 The Gators deployed on July 7 to begin the trek to their culminating live fire exercise.